 Posted: April 15, 2015

 I was asked by one of my clients to try to build an infrasonic wave emitter.
-After thinking about it for a while I found myself planning a resonance chamber using a base drum (something I can’t believe has not really been tried at that time).
+After thinking about it for a while, I found myself planning a resonance chamber using a base drum (something I can’t believe had not been tried at that time).

 I used a 22 inch base drum and 21 inch 2000 watt Pyle Pro speaker cone.
 The idea is that both the Pyle speaker and the base drum are engineered to produce sound in the lower audible frequencies.
 So my idea was to build a base cannon inside of the drum that resonates and amplify the drum head and speaker cone simultaneously while directing the air-wave blast-pulses.

 The 1000W amp claimed to have a frequency response of 20Hz-20kHz and the speakers claim 22Hz resonance with a frequency Response from 22Hz ~ 4kHz.
 According to some 22 inch base drum tuning guides, the batter lug frequency can be as low as 55Hz but the resonant (post-lug) frequency of the drum head varies.
 When recording equipment like the Avenson STO-2 condenser is used (capable of picking up lower frequencies) the Kick-Port reportedly produces a low-peak below 20Hz.